At least 3 killed and others injured in train derailment in southern Germany

-BERLIN — (AP) — A regional passenger train derailed in southern Germany, killing at least three people and seriously injuring others on Sunday, authorities said.
+BERLIN — (AP) — A regional passenger train derailed in southern Germany on Sunday, killing at least three people and seriously injuring others, authorities said.

 Federal and local police said the cause of the crash near Riedlingen, roughly 158 kilometers (98 miles) west of Munich, remains under investigation.
 Photos from the scene showed parts of the train on its side as rescuers climbed atop the carriages.